madhu3ima/Extraction-of-Facial-features-from-Speech/Speech2Face-master/README.md

 # Speech2Face
 > This project implements a framework to convert speech to facial features as described in the CVPR 2019 paper - [Speech2Face: Learning the Face Behind a Voice](https://arxiv.org/pdf/1905.09773.pdf) by MIT CSAIL group.

-A detailed report on results can be found here as [report.pdf](/results/report.pdf).
-It was made as the final project for CS 753 - **Automatic Speech Recognition** course in Autumn 2019 at Indian Institute of Technology (IIT) Bombay, India.

 ## Usage